jennifernha/Zillow-Time-Series/README.md

 ![ca_top_10](./images/ca_top10_counties.png)

-For prediction, I ran some time series models, and selected the SARIMAX model that performed the best to forecast the predicted average home values for each zipcode for next 10 years (2018-2028).
+For prediction, I ran some time series models, and selected the SARIMAX model that performed the best to forecast the predicted average home values for each zipcode for the next 10 years (2018-2028).

 ***
 ## Conclusion & Recommendation